RightsandWrongsgit/ARMTEC/cicd/autoconfig.md

 We have the option of checking a box while in any given split and basically telling the system "We Don't Want that Here!"
 For example, we might have installed the Devel module or the Webprofiler module to use in our 'local' and 'develop' environments.
 But if we don't want those in 'staged' and 'main' environments we could check the box for each module while individually editing the 'staged' and 'main' environments.

-The "Configuration Items" are the same way up in the top "Complete Split" section of how this Config_Split works.
+In the top "Complete Split" section of Config_Split the "Configuration Items"  list of check boxes work the same way up .
 You check an item in that box and you eliminate that from the environment split you do it under.
 Perhaps you might want to do that to `system.mail.yml` because you don't want standard mail operating in a 'develop' environment.

 <img src="../cicd/captures/ConfigSuite9.png"  width="600">